Save

 Herbivore Organisms that eat only plants.

-Flow of Energy How energy moves through an ecosystem from the sun, to producers, to consumers, and on to the next consumer, and so on.
+Flow of Energy How energy moves through an ecosystem from the Sun to producers, then to consumers.

-Terrestrial Ecosystem A group of abiotic and boitic factors that come together to form an ecosystem that is on land.
+Terrestrial Ecosystem A group of abiotic and biotic factors that come together to form an ecosystem on land.

 Decomposers Organisms that recycle dead organisms into chemical nutrients used in soil, air, and water.